kudapara/curated-design-tools/README.md

 - [Lapa Ninja](https://www.lapa.ninja) - The best landing page design inspiration from around the web.
 The contents are selected from the best designs, and daily updated.
 - [Codrops](https://tympanus.net/codrops/) - Resource and Inspiration for creative minds, ranging from tutorials on new and experimental concepts, source, icons and tutorials.
 - [Land Book](https://land-book.com/) - Design gallery with the best and most carefully collected websites.
 We help creatives find inspiration & motivation to do rad stuff.
+- [Nicelydone](https://nicelydone.club/) - Nicely done is a place for User interface inspiration.
+A tool made by a designer for designers.

 ### Illustrations